Chase Sapphire Reserve℠

 Before you rush in and apply, you should be aware of some negative factors.

 First off, you will incur a $450 annual fee.
 Which is not waived the first year.

 Even after offsetting the annual fee with the $300 in travel rewards credit, that leaves a net fee of $150.

 So are people going to maintain paying that fee one they've earned the 100,000 point signup bonus and cashed in those points?

 Which leads me to the second problem: the high fee makes the bonus offer a little less welcoming.

 If you take that fee off the top of the bonus offer, then that offer is suddenly worth up to only $1,050.
 That still is still a generous 26.25% return on your $4,000 of spending.

 I like to offset the annual fee by the $300 in travel rewards.
 Which brings up to a welcome offer worth $1,350 - or 33.75% of your spending.

 Which gets me to the third knock.
 The rewards program is not that generous.

-Even with the enhanced benefits of redeeming for travel, you would do better with your spending after the first year combining the Costco Anywhere Visa and a 2% rewards card like the Chase Double Cash or the Barclaycard Arrival Plus™ World Elite MasterCard®.
+Even with the enhanced benefits of redeeming for travel, you would do better with your spending after the first year combining the Costco Anywhere Visa and a 2% rewards card like the Citi Double Cash or the Barclaycard Arrival Plus® World Elite Mastercard®.